 Jed Glickstein is a Litigation & Dispute Resolution associate in Mayer Brown’s Chicago office, where he practices before trial and appellate courts around the country.
 He focuses his practice on complex antitrust litigation, and also brings to bear experience with a broad range of commercial litigation, including professional liability claims, ERISA and consumer financial class actions.
 Jed also has contributed to certiorari and merits briefing in several U.S. Supreme Court cases.

 Jed joined Mayer Brown after clerking for Judge Joel Flaum on the United States Court of Appeals for the Seventh Circuit and Judge Gary Feinerman on the United States District Court for the Northern District of Illinois.
 While in law school, he interned at the United States Attorney’s Office and was a member of the Yale Law School Supreme Court Advocacy Clinic.

 - Drafted dispositive and other motions and handled discovery matters in an ongoing MDL challenging the terms of third-party system access for enterprise software.

 - Drafted dispositive and other motions in an ongoing antitrust MDL challenging the business structure of a nationwide dental insurance association.

 - Represented an international chemical company in an ongoing MDL alleging a worldwide price-fixing conspiracy.

 - Obtained reversal of a $10+ million products liability case against an appliance manufacturer in Illinois appellate court.

 - Obtained affirmance of a decision dismissing RICO and other mortgage-related claims against a banking client.

-- Filed amicus briefs in the U.S. Supreme Court and courts of appeal concerning personal jurisdiction, Bivens remedies, ERISA, arbitration, and other topics.
+- Filed amicus briefs in the U.S. Supreme Court and courts of appeal concerning personal jurisdiction, Bivens remedies, arbitration, and other topics.